arturostrowski/SocialApp/README.md

 I've just created a simple project for me to learn basics of Java and some of libraries

-In this project I'm trying to use:
+In this project I'm trying to learn:
 <ul>
   <li>MVP</li>
   <li>Butterknife</li>